 IS THE TREK DIFFICULT, DO I NEED TO BE FIT?

-The Hucuy Qosqo Trek Machu Picchu is a 20 km/12 hike through the Andes in the Cusco region.
-The maximum altitude reached is 4,200m/13,779ft.
+The Huchuy Qosqo Trek Machu Picchu is a 20 km/12 hike through the Andes in the Cusco region.
+The maximum altitude reached is (4,200m/13,779ft).
 The Trail is easy to moderate difficulty trek.
 You have to be moderately fit and take regular exercise.

-WHAT HAPPENS IF I AM UNABLE TO FINISH THE HUCHUY QOSQO TREK MACHU PICCHU?
+WHAT HAPPENS IF I AM UNABLE TO FINISH THE HUCHUY QOSQO TREK?

 In the scenario that you are unable to finish the trek due to a health issue, Sam Travel Peru will assist you to the nearest town for help with transportation.
 We always carry oxygen on the trek for any respiratory problems In extreme cases, a helicopter pick up can be arranged at your own expense.
 (Travel insurance required).
 There are no refunds in the unlikely situation that you are unable to finish the trek.

-ARE WE GOING TO BE DROPPED AT OUR HOTEL AFTER THE TREK?
+ARE WE GOING TO BE DROPPED OFF AT OUR HOTEL AFTER THE TREK?

 AT WHAT TIME IS THE TRAIN DEPARTURE?